EN

 How to Use the Retirement Calculator

-The calculator uses the future value formula: FV = P(1+r)^n + PMT × ((1+r)^n − 1) / r, where P is current savings, r is the monthly rate, n is total months, and PMT is the monthly contribution.
+The calculation uses the future value formula for a growing annuity: FV = P(1+r)^n + PMT × [(1+r)^n − 1] / r, where P is your current savings, r is the monthly return rate (annual rate divided by 12), n is the total months until retirement, and PMT is your monthly contribution.
+The inflation adjustment converts the projected nominal value into today's purchasing power, giving you a realistic sense of what your savings will actually buy in the future.

 Frequently Asked Questions